-- With a 24% increase in respondents compared to 2023, the census offers statistically significant insights into workforce composition, participation, and retention. - A more robust methodology was applied to identify and rank the top 5 hotspot locations within each rural PHN region.
-Previously 3 hotspot area were identified for each PHN region.
-This analysis incorporated over 50 external health indicators alongside quantitative and qualitative variables derived from the census data.
+- With a 24% increase in respondents compared to 2023, the Census offers statistically significant insights into workforce composition, participation, and retention. - A more robust methodology was applied to identify and rank the top 5 hotspot locations within each rural PHN region.
+Previously 3 hotspot areas were identified for each PHN region.
+This analysis incorporated over 50 external health indicators alongside quantitative and qualitative variables derived from the Census data.
 As a result, Lakes Entrance has been added to the hotspot list, while Bairnsdale, Morwell, Omeo, and Orbost remain unchanged as hotspots in the Gippsland PHN region.
-In the Murray PHN region, the new hotspot list of Rochester, Mildura North, Robinvale, Swan Hill and Loddon-Elmore replaces 2023 hotspots of Rushworth and Surrounds, Rutherglen, and Towong.
-In Western Victoria PHN, Hamilton, Casterton, and Coleraine have remained hotspots in both the current and previous census and added Nhill Region, St Arnaud, Ararat and Maryborough to the new hotspot list this time.
+In the Murray PHN region, the new hotspot list of Rochester, Mildura North, Robinvale, Swan Hill and Loddon-Elmore replaces the 2023 hotspots of Rushworth and Surrounds, Rutherglen, and Towong.
+In the Western Victoria PHN, Hamilton, Casterton, and Coleraine remain as hotspots with the Nhill Region, St Arnaud, Ararat and Maryborough added as new hotspots.